 The first thing that I did was to get rid of the deep fat frying.
 Baking the tenders was a much better (and much easier!) way to cook them.
 The pieces of chicken are small enough that they bake fast and without drying out.
 You end up with delicious chicken without the added fat from the frying.

 The downside of oven-baking is that the nice, crispy coating on the chicken tenders doesn’t get as crispy because it’s not fried first.
 To fix that, I used Panko instead of the traditional breadcrumbs.
-Because Panko is light and delicate, it gives a similar crunch to the deep frying, but is much lighter and healthier.
+Because Panko is light and delicate, it gives a similar crunch to deep frying, but is much lighter and healthier.
 To give it a little more of a nutritional punch, I used whole wheat Panko instead of the traditional Panko.

 I also used parmesan cheese to help with the crunch and give the breading a better flavor.
-The parmesan cheese combined with the paprika, parsley and basil makes the coating amazingly delicious.
+The parmesan cheese combined with paprika, parsley and basil makes the coating amazingly delicious.
 Don’t forget plenty of salt and pepper.
 In fact, if you think you’ve over salted the breading a little, you’ve probably got about the right amount of salt in it.

 I wanted to keep the rich flavor that the deep frying gives the chicken, so I dipped the tenders in a garlic butter sauce before dredging them in the breadcrumbs.
 This helps to hydrate the breading and gives a little more of the same fried flavor to the tenders.

 One of the biggest issues that I run into with chicken tenders is keeping them tender and juicy.
 There are a couple of easy ways that you can ensure juicy chicken.
-The chicken breast, because it’s white meat, is slightly drier that the dark meat (thigh and leg).
+The chicken breast, because it’s white meat, is slightly drier than the dark meat (thigh and leg).
 For some recipes this means you can just use the juicier dark meat.
 However, for other recipes, that just isn’t an option.
 Not to mention that boneless, skinless chicken breast is fewer points than the thigh or leg.

 Using fresh chicken breast will help keep these tenders nice and juicy.
 Once the chicken has been frozen and defrosted, it will naturally lose some of its moisture and will become drier.

 Also, be sure not to overcook the chicken.
 These tenders aren’t very big pieces of meat, so it doesn’t take long to cook them.
-Be sure to set a time and check for doneness with a thermometer (165 degrees F) or make slice one tender open to make sure no pink remains.
+Be sure to set a time and check for doneness with a thermometer (165 degrees F) or make a slice one tender open to make sure no pink remains.

 These gourmet Garlic Parmesan Chicken Tenders have become a family favorite and are frequently added to my weekly meal plan.
 Serve these tenders with your favorite dipping sauces and some roasted or steamed veggies on the side.